Feel-Coins/pricer/README.md

 # pricer

 This project target is finding products and their prices.

-Now I wanna collect main information about PC accessories in one place (Telegram bot) and if it needs go to the product-page.
+I want to collect main information about PC accessories in one place (Telegram bot) and have possibility go on the product-page.